focusretreatcenter/website/content/values/index.md

 # Focused Work

 We value deep work and believe it should be provided with ample time and focus so it can fully flourish.
 We believe in single-tasking for long periods.
 We reject multitasking as a harmful and counterproductive time management hack.
-We reject “busyness” culture and by-the-minute accounting and overscheduling.
+We reject “busyness” culture and by-the-minute accounting and over-scheduling.
 We curate our environment to reduce distractions and irritants that hinder access to a flow state.

 We value systems and habits over specific goals and deliverables.
 Put in the time and trust the process.
 The results will appear.